Why Do Dogs Pant?

 Your dog may pant excessively if they are experiencing heart issues.
 Even when not active, dogs with heart issues may pant excessively often because they find it difficult to breathe.
 They might also cough frequently and appear generally weak and exhausted.

-Offer your dog Multivitamin SoftSupps® to help maintain your dog’s heart health.
+Offer your dog Multifunctional SoftSupps® to help maintain your dog’s heart health.
 These dog multivitamins contain Heart Complex, a naturally occurring, omega-3 fatty acid-rich material that supports mobility and may also help with occasional joint discomfort and protection.

 Brachycephalic Obstructive Airway Syndrome